DataONEorg/dataone-web/content/services/plus.md

   pill:
     template: pill
     style: quaternary
-    text: Coming soon
+    text: Free Preview
   title: A home for your research online
+  intro: |-
-  intro: Custom search portals for your science, your data, and related data in the
+      Custom search portals for your science, your data, and related data in the DataONE network.

-    DataONE network.
+      **:key: Build your own custom portal for free during the preview period!
+No credit card required.
+Register with one click.**
   image:
     template: image
     src: "/uploads/portals-header.png"